 About the Department

-The department of physics was established at the beginning of the academic year 2015/2016.
-This stemmed from Isra University’s keen interest in the basic sciences as essential to the development of other fields of science.
-The department has five faculty members who hold Ph.D. degrees in various experimental and theoretical fields that cover the essential aspects of physics.
 Isra University has been keen to prepare advanced educational laboratories for all stages of the bachelor's degree comparable to those in prestigious universities.
-The bachelor degree study plan is designed to link physics with technology, industry and other sciences , so that the program graduates are well equipped for any line of work they choose to pursue.
+The bachelor degree study plan is designed to link chemistry to technology, industry, and other sciences, so that the program graduates are well equipped for any line of work they choose to pursue.

-Excellence in learning and teaching physics, conducting scientific research and serving the community in the field of physics.
+Excellence in learning and teaching chemistry, in conducting research and in serving the society

-Produce graduates who are qualified theoretically and practically in the field of physics by providing a stimulating educational and research environment to meet the needs of the job market.
+Produce graduates who are qualified theoretically and practically in the field of chemistry by providing a stimulating educational and research environment to meet the needs of the job market.

-- Prepare graduates who are able to employ their theoretical and practical skills to meet the needs of the labor market.
+- Prepare graduates who are able to employ their theoretical and practical skills to meet the needs of the job market.

-- Develop students' skills in scientific thinking and problem-solving in the fields of physics and their applications.
+- Develop students' skills in scientific thinking and problem-solving in the fields of chemistry and their applications.

 - Develop the skills of critical thinking and scientific research among the students.

-- Encourage faculty members to conduct research in the field of physics.
+- Encourage faculty members to conduct research in the field of chemistry.

 - Activate community service through voluntary programs carried out by students and faculty members.